raygun101/MarkupKit/README.md

     <?properties Styles?>

-If the document's owner implements the `UITraitEnvironment` protocol, any size class-specific property overrides will also be added to the document.
+If the document's owner implements the `UITraitEnvironment` protocol, any size class-specific property overrides (e.g. _Styles~horizontal.json_) will also be added to the document.
 Size class-specific properties are discussed in more detail later.

 Inline templates simply embed the entire template definition within the processing instruction: